Skip to Content

 Add a Peninsula Fireplace

-Three sided fireplace in room with ocean viewsSometimes referred to as a peninsula fireplace, 3 sided fireplaces can be viewed on the front, back and one side.
-This fireplace design is usually used to elegantly divide a space.
+Sometimes referred to as a peninsula fireplace, 3-sided fireplaces can be viewed on the front, back, and one side.
+Thisdesign is usually used to elegantly divide a space.

-Three sided gas fireplaces are quite expensive, with units starting at $4000. the prices go higher depending on the material and design of the unit.
+Three-sided fireplaces are quite expensive, with units starting at $4000. the prices go higher depending on the material and design of the unit.

 Replace Your Old Fireplace with Stone Fireplace

-There are several types of stone gas fireplaces — from natural stones like marble, granite, slate and limestone to engineered materials like Cambria and Neolith.
+There are several types of stone fireplaces — from natural stones like marble, granite, slate and limestone to engineered materials like Cambria and Neolith.

-Granite fireplaceGranite is one of the sturdiest natural stones that can be used for a stone gas fireplace.
-Because it is formed beneath the earth’s surface by extreme heat, it develops a resistance to it — making it very suitable for use in fireplaces.
+Granite is one of the sturdiest natural stones that can be used for a stone fire pit.
+Because it is formed beneath the earthโs surface by extreme heat, it develops a resistance to it — making it very suitable for use in fireplaces.
 It will not get damaged from the heat coming from it, even for a long period of time.

 In addition to its refined natural beauty and heat resistance, marble is also durable.
 Similar to the way granite is formed, marble is produced when limestone is subjected to enormous amounts of heat and extreme pressure.

-Cambria Quartz is a type of engineered stone that is highly reliable for use in stone gas fireplaces.
+Cambria Quartz is a type of engineered stone that is highly reliable for use in fireplaces.
 Cambria quartz is made of 93% natural quartz –one of the hardest minerals on Earth, mixed with 7% resin binders.

 So basically, it levels up the natural strength of the most durable material on earth, making it even more sturdy and durable.
 In fact, Cambria quartz has a rating of 7 in the Mohs scale, which is higher than granite and marble.

-Neolith slabs are very durable and heat proof which makes them an excellent choice for stone gas fireplaces.
+Neolith slabs are very durable and heat proof which makes them an excellent choice for stone fireplaces.

-These slabs are stain resistant, scratch resistant, chemical resistant and UV resistant.
-It can stand up to harsh chemicals, can withstand wear and tear and require little to no maintenance.
+These slabs are stain-resistant, scratch-resistant, chemical-resistant, and UV-resistant.
+It can stand up to harsh chemicals, can withstand wear and tear, and require little to no maintenance.

-Put Y0ur Fireplace in the Patio
+Put Your Fireplace in the Patio

-Patio with grey furniture, beadboard ceiling and fireplaceThe patio is one of the best places to put a gas fireplace because it can benefit from the warmth and radiating heat during cold seasons.
-Designed for outdoor use, patio gas fireplaces may be bought freestanding as premade kits or custom built like a fire pit by a contractor.
+The patio is one of the best places to put a hearth because it can benefit from the warmth and radiating heat during cold seasons.
+Designed for outdoor use, patio fireplaces may be bought freestanding as premade kits or custom-built like a fire pit by a contractor.

-They come in a variety of designs which are readily available online and in local home improvement stores.One of its most popular designs is the gas fireplace table which is essentially a small piece of center table that has a fire pit in the middle.
+They come in a variety of designs, which are readily available online and in local home improvement stores.
+One of its most popular designs is the firepit table which is essentially a small piece of center table that has a fire pit in the middle.

 See more outdoor fireplace ideas on this page.